 We believe that effective execution in each of these key areas will be necessary to leverage Capstone's promising technology and early market leadership into achieving positive cash flow with growing market presence and improving financial performance.
 Based on our recent progress and assuming achievement of targeted cost reductions and product mix, pricing and performance, our updated financial model indicates that we will achieve positive cash flow when we generate \$25 million in quarterly revenue with a 20% gross margin.
-We are in the process of consolidating our manufacturing processes into our Van Nuys location.
-We believe that once this is complete we will have a production capacity of approximately 2,000 units per year, depending on product mix.
-We believe we will be able to support this production capacity level by adding additional shifts, which would increase working capital requirements, and making some additional capital expenditures.
+During the third quarter of Fiscal 2018, we consolidated our operations and offices into our Van Nuys location and we believe that our production capacity is approximately 2,000 units per year, depending on product mix.
+We believe we will be able to support this production capacity level by adding additional shifts, which would increase working capital requirements, and making some additional capital expenditures when necessary.